Trans-Pacific trade deal advances without United States

 Canada, which has the second-biggest economy among remaining TPP countries after Japan, had said it wanted to ensure an agreement that would protect jobs.

-Canada’s position has been further complicated by the fact that it is simultaneously renegotiating the North American Free Trade Agreement with the Trump administration.
+Canada’s position has been further complicated by the fact that it is simultaneously renegotiating the North American Free Trade Agreement (NAFTA) with the Trump administration.

+Speaking to reporters on Saturday, Trudeau said though Canada was pleased with the progress made on TPP, there was “still more important work to be done.”

+Trudeau said Canada will always be “extremely closely linked to the American economy” but there was a need to diversify trade through other deals.

 In a speech in Danang, Trump sent out a strong message that he was only interested in bilateral deals in Asia that would not disadvantage the United States.